nirajktr/randomQuoteBG-generator/README.md

 # random-quote-generator
 First Project.
-Creates random quotes.
+Generate Random quotes using the Quotable API.